 Their harassment was part of the reason we left.
 Like most cults that are based on protecting the founder’s image, they do their best to attack anyone who says anything negative about their views or reveals the truth about them.
 So after we left, we said goodbye to the US and moved to Europe to focus on creative ventures, such as [experimental band] Radio Werewolf, which was part of the Werewolf Order, which was more of an environmentally inclined magical movement.

 And after that you joined the Temple of Set [ToS].
-Were you wary of joining another organisation, even if it was more flexible than the CoS?
+Were you wary of joining another organization, even if it was more flexible than the CoS?

 I waited a long time and didn’t just move from one group to the next.
 While I was residing in Vienna, I visited a museum where a Sethian altar lives.
 It was there that I had a very profound experience that enabled me to clearly see the course for my future.
 Still, I thought, “I’m not a joiner.”
 I really should have listened to myself, but I did it anyway.
 I wrote a letter of reconciliation to the founder, Michael Aquino, who was formerly part of the CoS, since I assumed he’d had a similar religious experience with the real entity of Seth before starting the group.
 It wasn’t until I became more involved that I realized it was an Anton LaVey fan club.
 Aquino didn’t know anything about comparative religions, couldn’t argue theology or Egyptian cosmology…I kept thinking, “Maybe he’s being coy; we’ll eventually get to know his secrets,” and that never happened.
 It was my father’s legacy, another abusive and corruptive group, and not at all what I was interested in.

 It may seem obvious, but based on your insight, why are so many people attracted to these pseudo-occult groups?